Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task8/README.md

 credit = 0x64657263 = derc = cred
 ```

-With hindsight being what it is I relized that these values are the first four letters of the command in big endian.
-Knowing that the goal of the challenge being extracting the master key, it can be assumed that the focus should be on `lock` or `unlock` because it most likely uses the master key.
+With hindsight being what it is I realized that these values are the first four letters of the command in big-endian.
+Knowing that the goal of the challenge is extracting the master key, it can be assumed that the focus should be on `lock` or `unlock` because it most likely uses the master key.

-Note: Due to GoLang's stack based calling convention as well as Ghidra being a strange beast, I disabled an option in `Edit > Tool options > Decompiler > Eliminate unreachable code` to prevent ghidra from hiding code that it believes is unreachable.
+Note: Due to GoLang's stack-based calling convention, as well as Ghidra being a strange beast, I disabled an option in `Edit > Tool options > Decompiler > Eliminate unreachable code` to prevent Ghidra from hiding code that it believes is unreachable.

 ![](./img/unreachable.png)

 Digging through the lock branch, I found 3 different main class functions.
-The first function (`main.DchO32CDDK0()`) generates a time based UUID and returns it.
-The second function (`main.mtHO6enMvyA()`) contains encryption process.
+The first function (`main.DchO32CDDK0()`) generates a time-based UUID and returns it.
+The second function (`main.mtHO6enMvyA()`) contains the encryption process.
 The third function (`main.XL95gzwGuD8()`) will place the encrypted key in the database.

 1. `main.DchO32CDDK0()`